Information | Scheduled system upgrade - May long weekend

 Extreme heat

-Calgary’s temperatures are increasing, and local temperatures will continue to get hotter due to climate change.
-High heat days – days that reach or exceed 29°C – are projected to increase from an average of six days per year today, to an average of 28 days per year by the 2050s.
-Our hottest days will become much hotter (36°C by the 2050s) than what Calgarians have experienced in the past (32°C).
+Calgary’s temperatures are increasing and will continue to get hotter due to climate change.
+Projections show that by the 2050s we may see up to four times the amount of days that reach or exceed 29°C then our historical average.
+Our hottest days will become much hotter than what Calgarians have experienced in the past.

-Extreme heat can make your indoor living environment unbearable and uncomfortable, and can lead to:
+Extreme heat can make your indoor living environment uncomfortable and can have serious impacts on our health.

 High temperatures, and large variations in temperature, can damage building materials (e.g., roofing and siding) over time, causing buckling, bowing, cracking, and sometimes breakage.
 Some chemical processes are accelerated by an increase in temperature, which can degrade and damage concrete, asphalt and steel structures over time.